Kyrgyzstan

 You may also approach Beeline, Megacom, or O (Oshka) stands next to the exit and purchase data straight away.
 Operator shops are scattered around Bishkek shopping malls and data is very inexpensive.

-Mobile data & WIFI
+Mobile data & WIFI in Kyrgyzstan

 Mobile data works well in Kyrgyzstan, especially in major cities.
 There are few spots with free wifi including the trolleybuses and almost all the cafes provide free wifi in Bishkek.

 Mobile internet is cheap and fast enough to do research and stay in touch with video calls.
 4G is available in major towns.
 However, in the mountain areas, there are very often places without any kind of signal, not even for calls.
-A good example is the Son-Kul area.
+A good example is the Song-Kul area.

-Religion
+Religion in Kyrgyzstan

 During the 8th century, Arab invaders conquered what is now Kyrgyzstan and introduced Islam.
 Kyrgyzstan remains a predominately Muslim country with around ¨83% of the population of Kyrgyzstan are Sunni Muslim, followed by Christians at 15%.
 A small percentage of the population are Buddhist or Jewish.